Lyle Boren: Political career

-Later life, state politics
+Later life and state politics

 After leaving Congress, Boren resumed many of his former mercantile business and agricultural pursuits.
 In 1957, he became a lobbyist for the railroad industry.
 He retired in 1969 and continued ranching in Oklahoma.
 He was also a spokesman and successful fund-raiser for the Oklahoma Democratic Party and worked tirelessly to help Democratic candidates win election to public office.
 Most notably, Boren assisted his son, David Boren's campaigns for Governor of Oklahoma in 1974, and U.S. Senate in 1978.

 Retirement and death

-Boren retired from public life due to failing health after approximately 50 years (in Congress and later as an advocate for other candidates).
+Boren retired from public life in the mid-1980s due to failing health after approximately 50 years of service, first in Congress and later as an advocate for other candidates.
 He moved to Oklahoma City, Oklahoma, where he remained until his death on July 2, 1992.